-The City of Toronto is inviting residents to learn more about planned improvements to municipal infrastructure on Danforth Avenue between Main Street and Victoria Park Avenue.
-Improvements are required to sections of the watermain, storm sewer and sanitary sewer along this stretch of Danforth Avenue.
-As the road will be excavated and road resurfacing will be required, this provides the City with a once in a 25-50 year opportunity to make upgrades to the road.
+The City of Toronto is upgrading underground infrastructure on Danforth Avenue, from Main Street to Victoria Park Avenue.
+Improvements are required to sections of the watermain, storm sewer and sanitary sewer.
+As the road will be excavated and road resurfacing will be required, this provides the City with a once in a 25-50 year opportunity to also make upgrades to the road.
 The City is planning improvements that make the road safer for all road users including pedestrians, people driving, people using transit and people on bicycles.

-Construction is expected to take place from fall 2025 to fall 2026.
-A notice will be circulated in advance with more information on what to expect during construction.
+Construction is expected to take place from January 2026 to fall 2026.

 Public Information Meeting